 The virtual environment offers many benefits including server consolidation, increased utilization and faster recovery times after failure.
 A physical machine can host multiple virtual machines, and all of them may share peripherals, resources, and serial port connections.
 Forwarding serial to VMware, Hyper-V or any other environments makes the serial port hardware usage more efficient.

 It often happens that in the virtual environment we cannot work with serial ports, as virtualization software tools usually do not support their throughput.
 So what do we do if we need a serial device access in virtual machine – a modem, a scanner or a printer?
 Serial ports are also required when you debug applications.

 If you or any applications on the virtual machine you are working on have to have access to a serial port on host OS, try one of the following solutions.

 Hyper-V Manager never displays COM so you would not even know whether you have them or not.
-To be able to work with serial ports you need to connect to the virtual machine, once the connection is established follow these steps:
+To be able to work with COM port in virtual machine you need to follow these steps, once the Hyper-V connection is established:

 Here is what you have to do in the virtual environment – configure serial port settings:

 If you are used to VMware environment, you may face the problem mentioned above.
 In case you already know, how to access COM port in VMware, the issue may still appear.
 For example, when you need to forward more than four COMs in VMware Workstation.
 To work with a serial port in VMware here is what you have to do: